reymon359/gatsby-personal-site/content/posts/7-lessons-learned-from-the-pragmatic-programmer-and-the-clean-coder/index.md

 > A basic estimating trick that always gives good answers: ask someone who’s already done it.
 > — The Pragmatic Programmer

 When asked for an estimation choose the units that better reflect the accuracy you intend to convey.
-This table may help you with it.
+This Estimation times scale from The Pragmatic Programmer may help you.

 | Duration      | Quote estimate in                    |
 | ------------- |:------------------------------------:|